Conduct an assessment

 • For rich text responses: You can add images to provide additional context and share visual information, such as charts and screenshots.
 The types of images you can upload include BMP, GIF, JPEG, and PNG.

-• For file uploads: The maximum number of files you can upload is predefined in the Maximum number of files template setting.
+• The maximum number of files you can upload is predefined in the Maximum number of files template setting.
 The maximum size and the types of files you can upload are predefined in the Upload configuration settings in Collibra Console.

 Your responses are automatically saved.